 With power set for approximately 600 RPM the aircraft was brought to the stall.
 The stall itself was benign and full back stick could be reached.
 The stalling speed was between 35 and 40 mph indicated, which is plausible.

 A brief assessment of the lateral and directional static stability was carried out using steady heading sideslips.
-The aircraft behaved differently between left and right sideslip tests and this is an area which will needed further investigation on subsequent flights.
+The aircraft behaved differently between left and right sideslip tests and this is an area which needed further investigation on subsequent flights.
 During later flights it transpired that the aircraft has pretty low directional stability and what stability there is, is masked by the engine effects.

 The descent was made with the BT set to 2 – RPM iro 6-700.
 During the descent engine response in a simulated go-around was assessed and was satisfactory.
 At descent power the fuel tank air pressure was not maintained.
 I had to augment the pressure with the handpump on several occasions.